Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

-- Food safety audits are organized activities that aim to evaluate the level of food safety management system of a food business in the pursuit of protecting public health.
+- Food safety audits are organized activities that aim to evaluate the level of the food safety management system of a food business in the pursuit of protecting public health.

-- Food safety audits focus on key areas of your operations such as your food safety management system, food storage, food preparation, sanitation, facility design, and employee hygiene.
+- Food safety audits focus on key areas of your operations, such as your food safety management system, food storage, food preparation, sanitation, facility design, and employee hygiene.

 - Proper planning, extensive knowledge about food safety, and comprehensive digital management tools are the primary keys to acing food safety audits.

 - Food safety audits can be categorized as first, second, or third-party audits which are based on the auditing firm.

 - A food safety auditor is a trained food safety specialist who is tasked to evaluate the performance of a food business based on established factors.

 - Food businesses can use FoodDocs' smart Food Safety Management System to create and conduct Food Safety Audits and keep the company consistently compliant.

 Learn all the basic yet essential information regarding a food safety audit and ace your next one through the following topics.